The LSAT writing sample exercise takes only 35 minutes and is administered once you complete the regular four sections of the test.

 Below you’ll find answers to the most popular questions you may have regarding the writing sample.
 Check them out one by one, and you’ll get a much better understanding of your task, as well as higher chances turning it into a success.

-Also, if you’re into getting a high LSAT score, you should invest in a solid prep.
-After checking many different options, I found that the courses from Princeton Review are most attractive.
+Also, if you’re into getting a high LSAT score, you should invest in a solid prep course.
+After checking many different options, I found that the courses from Princeton Review are the most attractive (affiliate link).

 How to complete the LSAT writing sample – Top 10 Tips